pwitab/utilitarian-api-docs/docs/amr_um.md

 business processes and define messages for different type of operations.

 But it is all on quite high level.
 It is also a bit ambiguous how to use the models.
-There are several possiblities for the DSO (Distribution System Operators) to model the same data so focusing to comply with CIM in messages within Utilitarian would not be beneficial.
+There are several possibilities for the DSO (Distribution System Operators) to model the same data so focusing to comply with CIM in messages within Utilitarian would not be beneficial.